 Tips and Tricks

-- You can modify how the block itself displays on the Settings tab.
+- You can modify how the block itself displays in the design settings.

 - Adding a continue block after your scenario block requires learners to reach the conclusion of the scenario (no matter what path they took).